Benefits of Single Leg Exercises

 • Allow full recovery between sets.
 Single-leg training is taxing.

-• Focus on low to moderate reps (6-12) with excellent form.
+• Focus on low-to-moderate reps (6-12) with excellent form.
 Prioritize quality over quantity.

 • Increase intensity by holding dumbbells, adding explosiveness, or slowing tempos.